 - Your loved ones may be responsible for paying taxes on income or interest that accrues on the invested funds.

-- If your plans change or you move away from the area where you bought your burial or preneed policy, you may not be covered.
+- If your plans change or you move away from the area where you bought your preneed policy, you may not be covered.
 Choosing final expense insurance instead will give you and your loved ones more flexibility and guaranteed coverage.